ToBlick/cs101/slides/basic_computer_concepts.md

 --

-Computer manages a list of default extensions
+Your computer manages a list of default extensions.

 ---

 ## File permissions

-Computers are all designed by multiple "users"
+Computers are all designed by multiple "users":
 - The computer itself
 - Administrators
 - Normal users